 John-Paul E. Boyd, AOCA MA LLB, is an accredited arbitrator, mediator and parenting coordinator, and a member of the bars of Alberta and British Columbia.
 John-Paul practiced family law in Vancouver for 14 years before taking a position as the executive director of the Canadian Research Institute for Law and the Family, a non-profit organization affiliated with the University of Calgary, in 2013.
 He took his training as a mediator in 2005, as a parenting coordinator in 2007, as an arbitrator in 2011 and as a collaborative practitioner in 2012, and returned to full-time practice in 2018.

 John-Paul regularly writes and lectures on family law topics for courts, law societies, bar associations, law students and the public.
 John-Paul is the founding author of the acclaimed public legal education wikibook JP Boyd on Family Law and its former companion blog, the first legal blog cited in a Canadian court judgment.
-He is a frequent speaker for the National Judicial Institute, the Association of Family and Conciliation Courts, the National Family Law Program, the Continuing Legal Education Society of BC, the Trial Lawyers Association of BC, and the Legal Education Society of Alberta, and has provided the family law course for upper-year law students at the University of Calgary.
-His written work has been published by organizations including the UBC Law Review, Canadian Family Law Quarterly, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, The Advocate, the federal Department of Justice, the National Judicial Institute, the Nova Scotia Department of Justice, slaw.ca and The Lawyer’s Daily.
+He is a frequent speaker for the National Judicial Institute, the Association of Family and Conciliation Courts, the National Family Law Program, the Continuing Legal Education Society of BC, the Trial Lawyers Association of BC and the Legal Education Society of Alberta, and has taught the family law course for upper-year law students at the University of Calgary.
+His written work has been published by organizations including the UBC Law Review, Canadian Family Law Quarterly, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, The Advocate, Justice Canada, the National Judicial Institute, the Nova Scotia Department of Justice, slaw.ca and The Lawyer’s Daily.
 He is a member of the advisory board of the Canadian Journal of Family Law and the board of directors of Aspire Legal Services, an innovative legal incubator serving lower-income Calgarians ineligible for legal aid.

 Before starting work at the research institute, John-Paul was instrumental in founding the BC Parenting Coordinators Roster Society, the BC Hear the Child Society and a Vancouver-based society of family law arbitrators.